AxelWalthelm/ContourTracing/README.md

 It appears only in three sequences.
 It can appear on its own with a probability of 1/9th, it can appear in PN+P3 with a probability of 1/36th, and it can appear in PN+PN+P3 with a probability of 1/72th.
-**Rule P3 has a probability of about 15%**, which is a little higher than in the simple estimate above because probability mass is shifted from PN+P1 to P3, but still quite infrequent for a rule that causes more trouble than it solves.
+**Rule P3 has a probability of about 15.3%**, which is a little higher than in the simple estimate above, because probability mass is shifted from PN+P1 to P3, but rule P3 is still quite infrequent for a rule that causes more trouble than it solves.

-So our estimate is: **FECTS performs 11% fewer pixel-tests, but does 11% more steps**.
+So our estimate is: **FECTS performs 11.3% fewer pixel-tests, but does 11.1% more steps**.

 Each extra step of FECTS causes an extra termination check.
 FECTS may also have to do up to three additional steps to close the contour edge-wise.
-A pixel-test often needs to read from slow main memory, while a termination check uses the algorithm state, which is likely to be high in the CPU cache hierarchy at all times and therfore very fast.
-This which would favor FECTS.
-But let's not make assumptions about the processor architecture and call it a draw:
+But for this small price **FECTS terminates consistently**.

-**FECTS is as fast as Pavlidis**.
+If a pixel-test is slower or faster than a termination check depends very much on the implementation, so let's call it a draw and say: **FECTS is as fast as Pavlidis**.

 ### Emitting the Contour